Lessons you can learn in the whitewater

 It always pays to approach the big things in life with as much preparation as you can and to keep yourself centered as you go.

 There is always an aftermath.
 If you're lucky you'll coast smoothly into it, but just as often there will be wipeouts.
 All those waves - those moments of smooth, pure energy - have to decay into something.

 In life and after a ride, there will be rolling.
 There will be tumbling.
-And finally there will be settling.
+And finally, there will be settling.
 It's what you do afterward that counts.
-Which leads us to...
+This leads us to...

 When you find yourself in the mush, there are two options: call it a day and haul your tired self out of there; or turn around, give it all you've got and head back out to try again.

 Nothing's more rewarding than finding yourself unsatisfied and exhausted in the whitewater, on the verge of giving up for the day, then deciding, "You know what, what the hell."